This article will answer the following questions?

 In May 2018 the UK law surrounding the vehicle inspection on cars termed the MOT changed.

-One of the more publicised points in the media was that if your vehicles is shown to have a serious mechanical fault you run the risk of being fined or receiving points on your licence even just driving the vehicle to another garage to get repairs.
+One of the more publicised points in the media was that if your vehicle is shown to have a serious mechanical fault you run the risk of being fined or receiving points on your licence even just driving the vehicle to another garage to get repairs.
 Moreover, most breakdown covers don’t cover vehicles flagged with a serious fault on the MOT test to be able to recover the vehicle to another garage and so this led many to be fearful that you are trapped in having to pay whatever price the garage you had the MOT at charges rather than being able to shop around.

 Despite the general publics long held belief that garages try to rob you with repair bills, most garages are actually honest in their estimates of repairs, meaning it is rare to be overcharged.
 This still doesn’t mean the bills can’t be expensive and there may be cheaper options if you were able to shop around.